Dimitra-Nikoloutsou/Dimitra-Nikoloutsou/README.md

 👩‍💻 I am an enthusiastic self-taught Data Analyst, a lifelong learner, self motivated, autonomous, detail oriented and high reliable with a high level of curiocity

-🎓 I am a Civil Engineering breaking into Data Analytics 📊
+🎓 I am a Civil Engineering breaking into Data Analytics 📊 enjoying "building" queries and dashboards

 🍀 I feel lucky that we live in an era where you can educate yourself for free